Little Gaddesden valley and woodland

 • The Parish Council actively considers projects that would benefit the village and invites ideas and contributions from villagers.

 The Parish Council meets on the third Monday of each month at 7.30pm in the Village Hall.
 Members of the public are encouraged to attend and can speak on issues which are important to them.
 There is a slot at the beginning of meetings, for you to air opinions on issues.
 In between meetings, elected members and the Parish Clerk attend to a range of duties that help keep village governance and services functioning well.
+Meeting dates are varied in July/August/September and December to allow for the holiday period.

 As part of our communications policy a record of the Council’s, past and upcoming meetings, minutes, newsletters, significant planning matters, and links to local services are provided on this website.